zeke/devcenter-scraper/content/md/building-a-heroku-add-on.md

 ### 1. Create a consumer test in Ruby

-In order for Heroku apps to [consume your service](https://devcenter.heroku.com/articles/how-addons-work#consumption) once the add-on is installed, you'll need to write a sample that demonstates how to consume your service from Ruby, using a URL passed in through the environment.
+In order for Heroku apps to [consume your service](https://devcenter.heroku.com/articles/how-addons-work#consumption) once the add-on is installed, you'll need to write a sample that demonstrates how to consume your service from Ruby, using a URL passed in through the environment.

 >callout